advithialva/Smart-Habit-Tracker-Api/README.md

-# Smart Habit Tracker
+# Smart Habit Tracker API

 ## Description

-The **Smart Habit Tracker** is a web application designed to help users track their daily habits, mark them as complete, and receive real-time reminders via WebSockets for any habits they haven't completed yet.
-This application allows users to set goals for daily habits and view their weekly progress.
+The **Smart Habit Tracker API** is a backend service that helps users track their daily habits, mark them as complete, and receive real-time reminders via WebSockets for any habits they haven't completed.
+The API allows users to set daily goals for their habits and monitor their progress on a weekly basis.

-Key Features include:
+#### Key Features include:

 - Add, edit, and delete habits.
 - Mark habits as completed for the day.